-The international marketing part will give an in-depth knowledge of the development factors of international marketing and of the latest areas on interest in this field.
-Analysis of international environment and demand, international segmentation, international marketing mix, e-business.
-Particular attention shall be given to relationship marketing and to the techniques of analysis of consumer behaviour (this part is taught as a separate module by a teacher from one of the partner universities, to enhance the interaction between partners and expose the students to different didactic approaches).
+The module provides a comprehensive insight into international strategic management and international marketing.
+The international marketing part offers in-depth knowledge of the main trends in international marketing and explores the latest areas of interest in this field, including the analysis of the international environment, demand, international segmentation, international marketing mix, and e-business.
+Special attention will be given to relationship marketing and techniques for analysing consumer behaviour.
+This part is taught by a teacher from one of the partner universities, to enhance the interaction between partners.